-The R2033x has built-in oscillation stabilization capacitors (CG and CD), which can be connected to an external crystal oscillator to configure an oscillation circuit.
-Two kinds of accuracy for this function are alternatives.
-To correct deviations in the oscillator frequency of the crystal, the oscillation adjustment circuit is configured to allow correction of a time count gain or loss (up to $\pm 1.5$ ppm or $\pm 0.5$ ppm at 25°C) from the CPU.
-The maximum range is approximately $\pm 189$ ppm (or $\pm 63$ ppm) in increments of approximately 3ppm (or 1ppm).
+The Rx5C348A/B has built-in oscillation stabilization capacitors (CG and CD), which can be connected to an external crystal oscillator to configure an oscillation circuit.
+To correct deviations in the oscillator frequency of the crystal, the oscillation adjustment circuit is configured to allow correction of a time count gain or loss (up to $\pm 1.5$ ppm at 25°C) from the CPU.
+The maximum range is approximately $\pm 189$ ppm in increments of approximately 3ppm.
 Such oscillation frequency adjustment in each system has the following advantages: